Selena Gomez Focuses On New Music Amid The Weeknd Romance

 “As many of you know, around a year ago I revealed that I have lupus, an illness that can affect people in different ways,” Selena Gomez said in her statement.
 “I’ve discovered that anxiety, panic attacks and depression can be side effects of lupus, which can present their own challenges.”

-“I want to be proactive and focus on maintaining my health and happiness and have decided that the best way forward is to take some time off.
+“I want to be proactive and focus on maintaining my health and happiness and have decided that the best way forward appears to take some time off.
 Thank you to all my fans for your support.
 You know how special you are to me, but I need to face this head on to ensure I am doing everything possible to be my best.
 I know I am not alone by sharing this, I hope others will be encouraged to address their own issues,” she added.

 After taking a few months off from her career, Selena Gomez returned to the spotlight at the 2016 American Music Awards in Los Angeles, where she was honored as the Best Female Artist: Pop Rock.
 During her speech, Gomez addressed her time off and noted that she was broken before addressing her struggles with anxiety, depression and panic attacks.
 She also encouraged her fans and followers to get help if needed.